StreisandEffect/streisand/README.md

 By default all services are enabled.
 If you want to select which services are installed you can use the following CLI options:

-Enabling one service:
+Enable one service:

           --enable-{provider}

-Disabling one service:
+Disable one service:

           --disable-{provider}

-Only enable one service:
+Enable only one service:

           --{provider}-only